mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_DEMO.md

 28. In the **Containers** pane, click **bacpaccontainer**, click the **Mod7Demo2DB.bacpac** file, and then click **Select**.
 29. In the **Password** box, type **Password123!**.
 30. Click **OK**.

+Note: this WILL FAIL - need to add the storage account blob server IP address to whitelisted IP addresses first (see errorlog for IP address, and skip ahead to steps 33-35 then return)

 31. After the database is created, in the left pane, click **SQL databases**.
 32. Click **Mod7Demo2DB**.
 33. Click **Set server firewall**.